Let's CHAT Dementia in Aboriginal and Torres Strait Islander Communities

-The Let's CHAT (Community Health Approaches To) Dementia in Indigenous communities is a research project working with local Aboriginal Community Controlled Health Services (ACCHSs) to improve dementia care and brain health.
+The Let's CHAT (Community Health Approaches To) Dementia in Aboriginal and Torres Strait Islander Communities is a research project working with 12 Aboriginal Community Controlled Health Services (ACCHSs) around Australia to improve detection of cognitive impairment and dementia, as well as dementia care and brain health in the primary care context.

-This project is taking a community-wide approach and engaging community members, Aboriginal health professionals and health practitioners to enhance the overall health outcomes and quality of life of older people who have cognitive impairment or dementia, their families and communities.
+This is a co-design project working with ACCHS staff and a range of stakeholders in the area of Indigenous health and aged care to enhance the overall health outcomes and quality of life of older people who have cognitive impairment or dementia, their families and communities.

-The project is currently under way, with 12 co-researching partner ACCHSs in urban, regional and remote areas in Victoria, NSW, North Queensland and Western Australia.
+The project is currently underway, with 12 co-researching partner ACCHSs located across urban, regional and remote areas of Victoria, NSW, North Queensland and Western Australia.

 Indigenous Reference Group